-- (1) When fitting the actuator to the valve, care should be taken to see that the actuator driving pin engages correctly with the valve spindle.
-The two components should slide together freely without force being applied to the driving spindle, due to malalignment.
-Malalignment may cause damage to the actuator and increase the valve gland leakage.
-After fitting the quadrant lever of the temperature control valve the gears must be checked for freedom of movement, there must be no sign of binding or over-meshing of the gears. - (2) With the valves closed, apply an air pressure of about 75 lb/in to the end inlet connection of the temperature control valve and about 135 lb/in to the inlet connection of the air supply valve.
+- ◀ (1) When fitting the actuator to the valve, care should be taken to see that the actuator driving pin engages correctly with the valve spindle.
+Malalignment of these two components may cause damage to the actuator and increase the valve gland leakage.
+They should slide together freely, without force being applied to the driving spindle.
+After fitting the quadrant lever of the temperature control valve the gears must be checked for freedom of movement, there must be no sign of binding or overmeshing of the gears. ▶ - (2) With the valve closed, apply an air pressure of about $75 \text{ lbf/in}^2$ to the end inlet connection of the temperature control valve and about $135 \text{ lbf/in}^2$ to the inlet connection of the air supply valve.
 This should be carried out before and after assembly to the actuators to check that gland leakage has not increased. - (3) With a suitable Breeze plug and switch, connect the actuator to a 24 volt supply.
 With pressure applied, open and close the valve over its full range by means of the actuator.